 We hate being ‘that person’ at restaurants

 If someone else got to choose the restaurant then odds are, your coeliac buddy will have to do the big “HI I’m a COELIAC what is GLUTEN FREE HERE” song and dance with the wait staff.
 If you’re a little bit shy then this is absolute torture.
 And even if you’re not, it still gets old quickly to have to do the “and um, how do you cook that?
 Yes but is there flour in it?
-In the oil?” etc etc. We try to email or call ahead to see what’s an option (and thank you to those restaurants that mark GF options and put their menus online) but just know, this part of the meal often makes us cringe.
+In the oil?
+Can you check with the chef?” etc etc. We try to email or call ahead to see what’s an option (and thank you to those restaurants that mark GF options and put their menus online) but just know, this part of the meal often makes us cringe.

 Sometimes we just can’t come out to play/are going to need to cancel short notice

 Because stomach pain, and tiredness.
 But we’d love it if you came over and watched trashy films with us while we hug a hot water bottle and not really talk that much.